galvesband/TraUser/README.md

 # Developing TraUserBundle #

-I've created an embedded Symfony application into the `Tests` directory with the bundle fully functional.
-I've documented the procedure needed to make it run in `CONTRIBUTING.md`.
+I've created an embedded Symfony application inside the `Tests/test-app` directory.
+TraUserBundle is fully functional inside that application so it might be a good choice to develop the bundle.
+Information about how to make it run is listed in `CONTRIBUTING.md`.
+There are also instructions on how to run the test suite, which is based upon PHPUnit.

 # Using TraUserBundle in your proyect #